When does reinforcement learning stand out in quantum control? A comparative study on state preparation: Results

 In this work, we take $|\psi_0\rangle=|0\rangle$, $|\phi\rangle=|1\rangle$ and $T=2\pi$ unless otherwise specified.
 Under different situations, there are various kinds of preferences or restrictions of control.
 We consider the following types of restrictions:

-(i) Assuming that control is performed with a sequence of piecewise constant pulses, and in this work we further assume that the time duration of each piece is equal to each other for convenience.
+(i) Assuming that control is performed with a sequence of piecewise constant pulses, and in this work, we further assume that the time duration of each piece is equal to each other for convenience.
 For this purpose, we divide the total time $T$ into $N$ equal time steps, each of which having a step size $dt=T/N$, with $N$ denoting the maximum number of pieces required by the control. $J(t)$ is accordingly discretized, so that on the $i$th time step, $J(t)=J_i$ and the system evolves under $H(J_i)$.
 Denoting the state at the end of the $i$th time step as $|\psi_i\rangle$, the evolution at the $i$th step is $|\psi_{i}\rangle=U_i|\psi_{i-1}\rangle$, where $U_i=\exp\{-i H(J_i) dt\}$.
-In principle, the evolution time can be less than $T$, namely the evolution may conclude at the $i_f$th time step with $i_f\leqslant N$.
-Due to their nature, SGD and Krotov have to finish all time steps, i.e. $i_f=N$.
-However as we shall see below, QL and deep QL frequently have $i_f<N$.
+In principle, the evolution time can be less than $T$, namely the evolution may conclude at the $i_\text{f}$ th time step with $i_\text{f}\leqslant N$.
+(In our calculations, the evolution is terminated when the fidelity $F\ge0.999$.)
+Due to their nature, SGD and Krotov have to finish all time steps, i.e. $i_\text{f}=N$.
+However, as we shall see below, QL and DQL frequently have $i_\text{f}<N$.

 (ii) We also consider the case where the magnitude of the control field is bounded, i.e. $J_{i}\in[J_{\max}, J_{\min}]$ for all $i$.
-The constraint can be straightforwardly satisfied in QL and deep QL, since they only operate within the given set of actions thus cannot exceed the bounds.
+The constraint can be straightforwardly satisfied in TQL and DQL, since they only operate within the given set of actions thus cannot exceed the bounds.
 For SGD and Krotov, updates to the control fields may exceed the bounds, in which case we need to enforce the bounds by setting $J_i$ as $J_{\max}$ when the updated value is greater than $J_{\max}$, and as $J_{\min}$ when the updated value is smaller than $J_{\min}$.
 In the case in which either of them is not restricted, we simply note $J_{\min}\rightarrow-\infty$ or $J_{\max}\rightarrow\infty$.